 - Without a Rocket Radar, you will encounter Grunts.

-- Through the end of September, 2020, you will also have the chance of encountering Jesse and James in their Meowth hot air Balloon, giving you the chance to earn two Mysterious Components for the one balloon.
+- Jesse and James in their Meowth hot air balloon are no longer appearing, but should they return, they give you the chance to earn two Mysterious Components for the one balloon.